jase-k/nlapi-guide-openapi/docs/stage.6.slack-int.md

 1. Go to https://api.slack.com/apps and Create New App from manifest
 2. Copy and Paste in the content from slack_manifest.yml
 3. Replace the replace-me-with-ngrok-url.com with your env.NGROK_URL value
-4. From the Basic Information tab Copy the Client ID, Client Secret to your env file as SLACK_CLIENT_ID && SLACK_CLIENT_SECRET
+4. From the Basic Information tab Copy the Client ID, Client Secret to your env file as SLACK_CLIENT_ID && SLACK_CLIENT_SECRET && SLACK_BOT_TOKEN (found in authorization tab)
 5. Add SLACK_REDIRECT_URI_PATH to .env from env.example
 6. IN `packages/client/.env` add VITE_SLACK_CLIENT_ID && VITE_SLACK_REDIRECT_URI